-Former US Representative Steven C. LaTourette is the President and CEO of the Main Street Partnership.
+Former US Representative Steven C. LaTourette is the Chairman and CEO of the Main Street Partnership’s Board of Directors.
 LaTourette served nine terms in the United States House of Representatives representing Northeast Ohio’s 14th Congressional District.
 In the House, LaTourette was a member of the Appropriations Committee and previously served on the House Transportation and Infrastructure Committee.

 Prior to his election to the House of Representatives, LaTourette served from 1989 to 1995 as the Lake County Prosecutor.
 In 1990, he was named Prosecuting Attorney of the Year in Ohio for his successful prosecution of 13 members of a murderous religious cult.
 He is a graduate of the University of Michigan and Cleveland Marshall College of Law.
 He now lives in McLean, Virginia and is the father of six children.

-Sarah Chamberlain serves as the Chief Operating Officer and Chief Financial Officer for the Main Street Partnership.
-Prior to serving as COO/CFO, Chamberlain was Executive Director of Main Street.
+Sarah Chamberlain serves as the President of the Main Street Partnership.
+Prior to serving as President, Chamberlain was COO, CFO, and Executive Director of Main Street.
 Chamberlain began her career in the personal office of Hon.
 Amory Houghton, Jr. in Corning, NY.
 In 1998 she moved to Washington DC to become the first Executive Director of the John Quincy Adams Society and to help found the Main Street Partnership.

 Chamberlain is a graduate of the University of Delaware and received Masters degrees in Business Administration and Education from Elmira College in New York.
 She resides with her daughter in Virginia.
 Read more about Sarah by clicking here.